staff

 • Handling & Grooming: Get them used to brushing, nail trims, and vet checkups.

 • Alone Time: Help prevent separation anxiety by leaving them alone for short periods.
+Understanding the broader signs of stress in dogs can help you identify when your puppy needs more support during this adjustment phase.

 • Consistency is Key: Stick to a feeding, sleeping, and potty schedule.